Particular/docs.particular.net/servicecontrol/upgrades/replacing-audit-instances/powershell.md

 title: Replacing an Audit instance with PowerShell
 summary: Instructions on how to replace a ServiceControl Audit instance with zero downtime
 reviewed: 2024-07-10
+related:
+  - servicecontrol/upgrades/replacing-audit-instances/scmu
+  - servicecontrol/upgrades/replacing-audit-instances/containers
+  - servicecontrol/upgrades/replacing-error-instances
 ---

-This article describes how to use Powershell to replace an Audit instance with zero downtime.
-For an overview of the process and details for other deployment scenarios, see [Zero downtime upgrades: Audit instances](/servicecontrol/upgrades/zero-downtime/#audit-instances).
+This article describes how to use PowerShell to replace an Audit instance with zero downtime.
+For an overview of the process and details for other deployment scenarios, see [Replacing an Audit Instance](/servicecontrol/upgrades/replacing-audit-instances/).

 ## Add a new audit instance